ix5/sx-docs/content/docs/building.md

 toc = true
 +++

-This is just a build manual.

-*(For Linux)*

 ## Ubuntu chroot

 Since Google use Ubuntu as a reference build environment, it is advisable you use it as well to avoid incompatibility problems.

+If you're not on Ubuntu already, you can set up a Ubuntu chroot build environment instead.

 A build chroot takes about 1-1.5GB of space and will save you from headaches, e.g. when Android modules aren't compiled against your host glibc.

 Install `debootstrap`, then run
 ```